top of page

 We must never forget that although the interior preparation is what is absolutely essential for our profiting by the coming of our Lord Jesus Christ, yet this preparation could scarcely be real unless it manifested itself by the exterior practices of religion and penance.[6]

 As for praying during the Ember Days, the Roman Church admirably offers us through the Holy Sacrifice of the Mass a different set of propers for each day.
 The first one of Wednesday is the famous Rorate Caeli Mass, so called from the first words of its Introit.
-In many places, it is the beautiful custom to celebrate this Mass solely by candlelight in the early, darkened morning.
-The candles not only recall our expectancy for the advent of the Light of the World, but perhaps even more so, the dawn—or rising sun—which signifies the coming of the Redemptive Savior.[7]
+In some places, it is the beautiful custom to celebrate this Mass solely by candlelight in the early, darkened morning.[7]
+The candles not only recall our expectancy for the advent of the Light of the World, but perhaps even more so, the dawn—or rising sun—which signifies the coming of the Redemptive Savior.[8]

 [LISTEN TO THE EMBER WEDNESDAY OF ADVENT INTROIT ON YOUTUBE]